Save up to $1,322 on our trips! Limited spots. Book Now.

 Réserve Cousteau

 Going to the site that was famously proclaimed one of the top dive areas in the world by the world’s most famous diver and explorer, Jacques Cousteau, should surely be on any enthusiastic diver’s bucket list.
 The Réserve Cousteau brought the Pigeon Islands to international acclaim and has since attracted throngs of diving pilgrims year-round.
 The waters around the island are now protected as an underwater park to protect the seabed and limit fishing.
 It is assuring to know that the glorious biodiversity of coral reef sponges and marine life, including crayfish, seahorses, eels, turtles and vast schools of fish, will be enjoyed for generations to come.
-Snorkeling is possible off the beach; though to make the most of both snorkeling and scuba diving, take a 10 to 15 minute boat ride from the shore to explore the main dive sites.
+Snorkelling is possible off the beach; though to make the most of both snorkelling and scuba diving, take a 10 to 15 minute boat ride from the shore to explore the main dive sites.
 The sunken boat wreck and statue of the eponymous explorer are the other highlights of the reservation.

 Saba